YousefEZ/TFL-c/README.md

       - [x] if the station's current link's to_station has a value of -2, which indicates that it has no more links in the array, then it breaks the loop.

       - [x] if the link's to_station has it's links exhausted (stops the to_station from putting links), then we go to the next iteration.

+    iii. priority queue organises the nodes in order based on time (shortest time in front, longest at the back).

+    iv. pop a value out of the priority queue and updates the station's values if:

+      - [x] if the node value is not NULL (no more values in the priority queue).

+      - [x] if the path that is introduced is faster than the one that it already has, or if it has no path to it yet.

+    v. assign the to_station's id of this path to from_station and repeat from step ii. until from_station is equal to the target_station.

+3. Traceback the path by:

+    i.
+Initialise the stack.

+    ii.
+Place the target_station id into station variable.

+    iii.
+Place station variable into a stack_node and place the stack_node into the stack.

+    iv. find the from_station id of the station referenced in the station variable and place into the station variable.

+    v. repeat from iii. if the station variable doesn't have a value of -1 (only the starting station's from_station will have that value in the path).

+4. output the path using the data in stack.

 Features: